-The MPS dispensed with trials in political cases and referred prisoners to the State Security Department (SSD) for punishment.
+The MPS dispensed with trials in political cases and referred prisoners to the State Security Agency (SSA) for punishment.
 Little information was available on formal criminal justice procedures and practices, and outside access to the legal system was limited to trials for traffic violations and other minor offenses.

 The constitution contains elaborate procedural protections, providing that cases should be public, except under circumstances stipulated by law.
 The constitution also states that the accused has the right to a defense, and when trials were held, the government reportedly assigned lawyers.
 Some reports noted a distinction between those accused of political, as opposed to nonpolitical, crimes and claimed that the government offered trials and lawyers only to the latter.
-The 2012 KINU white paper reported that the SSD conducts "preliminary examinations" in all political cases but the trial is conducted by the court system.
-Some defectors testified that the SSD also conducts trials.
+The 2013 KINU White Paper reported that the SSA conducts "pretrials" or preliminary examinations in all political cases, but the trial is conducted by the court system.
+Some defectors testified that the SSA also conducted trials.
 There was no indication that independent, nongovernmental defense lawyers existed.
 According to Hidden Gulag, most inmates in prison camps were sent there without trial, without knowing the charges against them, and without having legal counsel.
-Witness to Transformation reported that only 13 percent of the 102 respondents who had been incarcerated in the country received a trial.
-There were no indications that the presumption of innocence was respected in practice.
+Witness to Transformation reported that only 13 percent of the 102 respondents surveyed who had been incarcerated in the country received a trial.
+There were no indications that the presumption of innocence was respected.